 If you’re looking for ways reduce your anxiety around data, don’t carry the burden alone.
 Spread the love by turning your data work into a team sport, maybe even a party, and build alignment in your organization at the same time.

-In honor of Good Measure and the 2018 Data Institute happening today, we’re sharing some resources that we hope will help you bring your team together to collaborate around data, and reduce your burden carrying the data work alone.
+In honor of Good Measure and the 2018 Data Institute, we’re sharing some resources that we hope will help you bring your team together to collaborate around data, and reduce your burden carrying the data work alone.

 Looking for ways to analyze your data together as a team?
 Check out these collaborative, group-based data analysis activities: